Manromen/mdns/README.md

-# Single header public domain mDNS/DNS-SD library in C
+# Public domain mDNS/DNS-SD library in C

 This library provides a cross-platform single header mDNS and DNS-DS library in C